vasspilka/LocalGrowth/README.md

 * [ruby version ~> 2.1.1][ruby]:

   For Windows you can use [RubyInstaller][RubyInstaller] dont forget the DevKit.
 And FOLLOW THE INSTRUCTIONS!
+(You will also need to modify ruby version under gemfile to 2.0 if you cant find 2.1)

   For Unix/Linux there is [RVM][rvm].
 Just use this command `\curl -L https://get.rvm.io | bash -s stable` and you should have the latest stable Ruby version with [RVM][rvm] a great tool for managing Ruby versions and gemsets.